-- 1. Today's analysis, along with the accompanying "Nowcasting Household Income in the UK: Methodology, 2015 (251 Kb Pdf)" article, can be found on our website. - 2.
-The historical data in this article are based on the Effects of Taxes and Benefits on Household Income series produced by the Office for National Statistics, which itself is derived from the Living Costs and Food Survey (LCF).
-This series has been chosen for this article due to its long time series and its use as the primary input for the IGOTM model used for producing the 2014/15 nowcast estimates.
-Also, it allows the possibility of extending the work on nowcasting to indirect taxes and benefits in kind provided by the state. - 3.
-The period covered begins in 1977 because this is the period over which consistent data from the Effects of Taxes on Benefits on Household Income series are available. - 4.
-All income measures given in this article for the UK have been deflated to 2014/15 prices using an implied deflator for the household sector in order to give a better comparison of households' standards of living.
+- 1. The historical data in this article are based on The effects of taxes and benefits on household income series, produced by the Office for National Statistics, which itself is derived from the Living Costs and Food Survey (LCF).
+This series has been chosen for this article due to its long time series and its use as the primary input for the Intra-Governmental Tax and Benefit Model (IGOTM) used for producing the 2014/15 nowcast estimates.
+Also, it allows the possibility of extending the work on nowcasting to indirect taxes and benefits in kind provided by the state. - 2.
+The period covered begins in 1977 because this is the year from which consistent data from the Effects of Taxes on Benefits on Household Income series are available. - 3.
+All measures of household income for the UK given in this article have been deflated to 2015/16 prices using an implied deflator for the household sector in order to give a better comparison of households' standards of living.
 The figures are all given before housing costs.

-5. Glossary
+4. Glossary

+Disposable income

-Disposable income: Disposable income is the amount of money that households have available for spending and saving after direct taxes (such as income tax and council tax) have been accounted for.
+Disposable income is the amount of money that households have available for spending and saving after direct taxes (such as Income Tax and Council Tax) have been accounted for.
 It includes earnings from employment, private pensions and investments as well as cash benefits provided by the state.